MadScrewdriver/qsketchmetric/docs/how_to_guide/Semi-automatic parametrization.rst

 Semi-automatic parametrization
 ===============================
-The :class:`qsketchmetric.semiautomatic.SemiAutomaticParameterize` module is used to semi-automatic parameterize a DXF file.
+The :class:`qsketchmetric.semiautomatic.SemiAutomaticParameterization` module is used to semi-automatic parameterize a DXF file.
 By semi-automatic, it means that the user has to manually customize the parameters of each entity after the automatic parameterization process.
 Process includes: